-- When you bottle, you can just bottle straight, or you can make a sparkling mead by adding a little sugar or extra honey to the mixture to the mead.
+When you bottle, you can just bottle straight, or you can make a sparkling mead by adding a little sugar or extra honey to the mixture of the mead.
 This will let the yeast work a little bit in the bottle and give it extra carbonation.
-The same process is how they bottle condition beer.
+The same process is how they bottle conditioned beer.

 However you make it, I hope you enjoy your mead!
 Slainte and Wassail!